VladDrgm/DropBoxExercise/README.md

 1. Clone the repository.
 2. Be sure to have .NET 8.0 installed.
 3. Add appSettings.json files to both the client and server projects.

+  ***In the case in which you don't have the appSettings.json file, the app will use the default values of Ip: 127.0.0.1 and port 8080***

 4. An example of the appSettings.json file ( for both projects ) is shown below:

 ```json